Earl Ferrers

 Earl Ferrers is a title in the Peerage of Great Britain.
 It was created in 1711 for Robert Shirley, 14th Baron Ferrers of Chartley.
 The Shirley family descends from George Shirley (died 1622) of Astwell Castle, Northamptonshire.
 In 1611 he was created a Baronet, of Staunton Harold in the County of Leicester, in the Baronetage of England.
 He was succeeded by his son Henry, the second Baronet, who married Lady Dorothy Devereux, daughter of Robert Devereux, 2nd Earl of Essex.
 On the death of her brother Robert Devereux, 3rd Earl of Essex, she became the youngest co-heir to the baronies of Ferrers of Chartley and the barony of Bourchier, which had fallen into abeyance on the death of the third Earl.
 Shirley was succeeded by his eldest son, the third Baronet.
 He died unmarried and was succeeded by his younger brother, the fourth Baronet.
-He was imprisoned in the Tower of London by Cromwell and died there in 1656.
+He was imprisoned in the Tower of London by Oliver Cromwell and died there in 1656.
 On his death the title passed to his eldest son, the fifth Baronet.
 He died at an early age and was succeeded at birth by his posthumous son, the sixth Baronet.

 He died as an infant and was succeeded by his uncle, the seventh Baronet.
-In 1677 King Charles II terminated the abeyance of the barony of Ferrers of Chartley in his favour and he became the thirteenth Baron Ferrers of Chartley.
-His claim to the barony of Bourchier was overlooked, however.
+In 1677 King Charles II terminated the abeyance of the Ferrers of Chartley barony in his favour and he became the thirteenth Baron.
+His claim to the Bourchier barony was overlooked, however.
 He later served as Master of the Horse and as Lord Steward to the queen consort, Catherine of Braganza, and was Lord Lieutenant of Staffordshire.
 In 1711 he was created Viscount Tamworth, of Tamworth in the County of Stafford, and Earl Ferrers, in the Peerage of Great Britain.
 He was succeeded in the barony of Ferrers of Chartley by his granddaughter Elizabeth, wife of James Compton, 5th Earl of Northampton.
 She was the daughter of the first Earl's eldest son the Hon.
 Robert Shirley (1673–1698), who predeceased his father (see the Baron Ferrers of Chartley for further history of this title).
 Lord Ferrers was succeeded in the baronetcy, viscountcy and earldom by his second son, the second Earl.
 He served as Lord Lieutenant of Staffordshire from 1725 to 1729.
 He died childless and was succeeded by his younger brother, the third Earl.
 He was Lord Lieutenant of Staffordshire from 1731 to 1742.